 Editor’s Note: We’re off today in celebration of the holiday.
-In the meantime, enjoy this thematically color-appropriate Monday Magic article, which was originally published on 1/19/15.
+In the meantime, as become a tradition of sorts for today, enjoy this thematically appropriate Monday Magic article – especially this year – which was originally published on 1/19/15.

 From a nostalgia standpoint, I am admittedly a bit of a grumpy old timey Magic player.
 I was not fan of the modern card frame when they introduced it in 8th Edition, and although I got used to the new style, to this day I still prefer the old brown-bordered artifacts over the more streamlined silver.
 I’ve also been resistant to other major changes over the years, including the removal of mana burn and introducing planeswalkers as a card type, and I’m continually dismayed that in R&D’s ever steady march of progress, they seem to be slowly phasing out many traditional abilities like regeneration, protection, and damage prevention that has endeared me to the game over the last two decades.